wnordmann/sdk/docs/getting_started.md

 You will be prompted for a destination file path and file name for the zip file, for instance ```~/myapp.zip```.

-## Using Boundless Web SDK from npm
+## Using Boundless SDK from npm
-The following packages are relevant for the Boundless Web SDK:
+The following packages are relevant for the Boundless SDK:

 * ```boundless-sdk```, the main package containing the components
 * ```boundless-sdk-tools```, package containing debug server